z0al/dependent-issues/README.md

 - **GITHUB_TOKEN** (Required): The token to use to make API calls to GitHub.

+## Changes

+- **March 20, 2021:** To avoid unnecessary failure due to [insufficient permissions][dependabot-change] in Dependabot PRs, all Dependabot issues and pull requests are now ignored.
+This behavior is not configurable.

 ## Credits

 Special thanks to [Jason Etcovitch](https://github.com/JasonEtco) for the original bot idea.